ENCCS/performance-programming/content/index.rst

 This lesson material is targeted towards students, researchers, engineers, and developers who write programs that they would like to run faster.
-The focus of the course is on mid level languages like C, C++, Fortran and so on, but most of the issues discussed are relevant for assebly code, and at least the algorithm part can be useful for code written in high level languages such as Julia and Haskell.
+The focus of the course is on mid level languages like C, C++, Fortran and so on, but most of the issues discussed are relevant for assembly code, and at least the algorithm part can be useful for code written in high level languages such as Julia and Haskell.

 The course assumes familiarity with C or Fortran syntax which is used for the code